coleslaw-org/coleslaw/docs/hacking.md

     staging directory.
 It does whatever work is needed to make the generated HTML files (and any static content) visible to the web.

+## A Note on Performance

+A recent test on my Core i5 touting Thinkpad generated my 430-post blog in 2.7 seconds.
+This averages out to about 6-7 milliseconds per piece of content.
+However, about 400 of those 430 items were HTML posts from a wordpress export, not markdown posts that require parsing with 3bmd.
+I expect that 3bmd would be the main bottleneck on a larger site.
+It would be worthwhile to see how well [cl-markdown][clmd] performs as a replacement if this becomes an issue for users though we would lose source highlighting from [colorize][clrz] and should also investigate [pygments][pyg] as a replacement.

 ## Core Concepts

 ### Data and Deployment